Input Nodes

 Catalog Reader

 The Catalog Reader node reads a table registered in the Catalog.
+It supports both physical tables (Delta/Parquet files) and virtual tables (resolved on demand).

 Settings: